 Pro Bono Attorneys and Volunteers

-Attorneys and volunteers who take a pro bono case from KIND will be added to our case management database, Legal Server.
-Below is the information collected about you for this purpose:
+Attorneys and volunteers who take a pro bono case or project from KIND will be added to our case management database, Legal Server.
+Below are the types of information collected about you for this purpose:

 - Contact information: your first and last name, work address, work email address, work phone numbers, title, and organization affiliation;